steven-wj-wu/RVL_Traffic_Risk_Assessment/Driver_Analysis/tool/readme.md

-The function to test and trained the driver attention model
+The code to test the driver attention model with video and videos.